Each week, TEES Research Development distributes a newsletter highlighting funding opportunities and news for engineering principal investigators.

 To learn more about commercialization and entrepreneurship, contact:

-Upon approval from the Agency Director for Texas A&M Engineering Experiment Station (TEES), Norman Garza (Assistant Vice Chancellor for Government Relations, Office of the Vice Chancellor and Dean of Engineering and National Laboratories) will work in coordination with The Texas A&M System Office of State and Federal Relations (OSFR), under the direction of Vice Chancellor Tommy Williams, to increase the presence of our unique and dynamic capabilities in all governmental arenas.
+Upon approval from the Agency Director for Texas A&M Engineering Experiment Station (TEES), Norman Garza (Assistant Vice Chancellor for Government Relations, Office of the Vice Chancellor and Dean of Engineering and National Laboratories) will work in coordination with The Texas A&M University System Office of State and Federal Relations (OSFR), under the direction of Vice Chancellor Jenny Jones, to increase the presence of our unique and dynamic capabilities in all governmental arenas.

-The purpose of OSFR is to maintain a “boots on the ground” approach both in Austin and Washington D.C., with specific staff assignments for each institution – either a university or agency—who are focused on raising the profile at the state or federal level.
-The primary mission of OSFR is to support funding initiatives and achieve policy goals for all the Texas A&M System institutions.
+The purpose of OSFR is to maintain a “boots on the ground” approach, both in Austin and Washington D.C., with specific staff assignments for each Texas A&M System member—either a university or an agency—who are focused on raising respective profiles at either the state or federal level.
+The primary mission of OSFR is to support funding initiatives and achieve policy goals for every Texas A&M System institution.

 For more information about Government Relations, contact:

 Norman Garza Jr., Assistant Vice Chancellor for Government Relations; Texas A&M University System, Engineering Programs

 Have a Question?
 Let's get in touch.
 Click here to contact us.